Setting Up a Single-Member LLC

 Once you have your name picked and your agent appointed, it’s time to start filing state paperwork.
 In most states, the official form is called the “Articles of Organization,” and you can find it on your Secretary of State’s website (or equivalent government site).
 Most states even let you file these legal documents online.

-Be prepared: when you file your Articles of Organization, you’ll need to pay a filing fee.
+Be prepared: when you file your Articles of Organization, you’ll need to pay a state filing fee.
 Every state charges a different fee; some just require $50, and others charge $300 (or more).
 As soon as the state accepts your payment and paperwork, your SMLLC is officially created.

 Step 4: Create a single-member LLC operating agreement